ricketytoc/tp/docs/UserGuide.md

 * The data file must be of `.json` file type.
 Otherwise, an error message will be shown.
 * The file path must be valid, and the application must have permission to save to the file path.
 * Depending on your system and user permission, you might not be allowed to save to certain folders such as `C:\Windows`.
-EmployeeManager will show an error in such scenarios.
+EmployeeManager will show an error message in such scenarios.

 Examples:
 * `export ./data.json` will create the data file in the same folder as EmployeeManager.